BrittaRude/BrittaRude.github.io/inputs_code/_posts/2021-08-03-Location-and-geo-information-in-twitter.md

 ### The user location

 Twitter users might not have their GPS on while tweeting but might indicate some form of geographic information in their profile.
-In case that users publish information about their location in their profile section, you can retrieve the following information: the user's location as well as the related country, country code, region, sub region, full name as well as coordiantes (in Longitude/Latitude).
+In case that users publish information about their location in their profile section, you can access the information in the *user.location* attribute within the *user object* in JSON.

+In a second step, Twitter's *Profile Geo Enrichment* adds structural data to this information.
+This is done via geocoding and normalizing location strings where possible.
+From this, you can retrieve the following information: the user's location as well as the related country, country code, region, sub region, full name as well as coordiantes (in Longitude/Latitude).
+For a concrete example on how this looks like see [here](https://developer.twitter.com/en/docs/twitter-api/enterprise/enrichments/overview/profile-geo).
+As indicated on [this page](https://developer.twitter.com/en/docs/twitter-api/enterprise/enrichments/overview/profile-geo) there are several limitations with the Profile Geo enrichment.

 **There are several possibilities to filter for profile locations:**

 * The *has:profile_geo* operator: Here you can filter for twitter tweets from users who specify their home location at least at the country level.
-* The *profile_country* operator: This informatoin filters for twitter users who have the Profile Geo enrichment enabled and contains the underlying country code.
+* The *profile_country* operator: This information contains the underlying country code of the user's profile location.
-* The *profile_region* operator: Through this operator it is possible to match a region in string format to tweets from twitter users with enabled Geo enrichment.
+* The *profile_region* operator: Through this operator it is possible to match a region in string format to tweets from twitter users.
 * The *profile_locality* operator: This filters for tweets based on a specific user location.
-* The *profile_subregion* operator: This information is based on the location data of Twitter Users with enabled Profile Geo enrichment.
+* The *profile_subregion* operator: This information is based on the location data of Twitter Users.
 Here you can filter for counties or metro area.
 * The *bio_location* operator: Here you can filter for all locations by twitter users.
 This filter does not depend on the Profile Geo enrichment.
 The downside is that this information is user-generated and might not actually reflect a real location (e.g. a user might be a world inhabitant).
 * The *bio* operator: It might be that somebody describes their current location or home in their profile description (similar of what many instagram users do).
 You can access this information through the *bio* operator.